tinotibaldo/node-renderer/README.md

 # node-renderer
-A small threejs project for testing scene directly in node with an accompanying docker file for a VM - Unfortunately I am struggling to get the dependencies in docker right
+A small threejs project for testing scene directly in node with an accompanying docker file for a VM - Unfortunately I am struggling to get the dependencies for webgl right in docker.

-# how to run (works sometimes to produce a blank png)
+# how to run (works sometimes to produce a blank png/sometimes it cant find gl)

 1 - clone this repo